ChrisBogner/ViscousFlow/README.md

 \`drainage’ contains the drainage from this soil column C1.

 The irrigation water contained Bromide that was measured in the drainage water with an ion-sensitive electrode.
-The data set \`tracer’ contains the normalized Bromide concentration (i.e. concentration in the drainage divided by the concentration in the irrigation water).
+The data set `tracer` contains the normalized Bromide concentration (i.e. concentration in the drainage divided by the concentration in the irrigation water).